How did the Visible Thinking in the Museum approach come about?

 There are 8 practices associated with the method

-I always say that it’s not just about the thinking routines, it’s the combination of practices that make this such a powerful method.
+Each of these practices plays a crucial role in the method.
+It’s the combination of practices that make this such a powerful method.
 It’s not just a strategy, the VTM approach is a practice, a way of being when you’re with groups in the museum.

 SLOW LOOKING AT ART: THE VISIBLE THINKING IN THE MUSEUM APPROACH